Title

 Body

 Encounter-level data files contain individual patient-level data using encounter-level data elements; release of these files requires an application and a signed Data Use Agreement.
-However, the RFA has permission to release aggregate customized reports based on encounter-level data without a signed agreement.
+However, the RFA has permission to release aggregate customized reports based on encounter-level data without formal approval from the Data Oversight Council.

-The following considerations will be applied by RFA in creating encounter-level data files.
+The following considerations will be applied by the RFA in creating encounter-level data files:

-Dates: All data elements that are date fields will be considered restricted data.
+Dates: All data elements that are date fields are considered restricted data.
 Date fields provide unique information that when linked with other databases may identify an individual.
 On encounter-level files:

-• Age will be reported in five-year age groupings and “under one category” (for children under one year of age),“one to four” (for children one to four years of age) and if over 84, reported in 85 and over category
+• Age is reported in five-year age groupings and an “under one category” (for children under one year of age),“one to four” (for children one to four years of age), and for those ages 85 years or older an “85 and over” category is used

-• Length of stay will be provided rather than admission and discharge dates
+• Length of stay is provided rather than admission and discharge dates

-• Month and day of week will be provided in lieu of admission date and/or discharge date
+• Month and day of week is provided in lieu of admission date and/or discharge date

-Procedure Coding: Depending on the instructions in the Uniform Billing Manual (UB04), procedure codes will be coded with the ICD-9 CM procedure codes, the HCPCS procedure codes and/or the CPT4 procedure codes.
-When using the HCPCS and/or CPT4 procedure codes the units of service will be required according to the UB 04 coding manual.
+Procedure Coding: Depending on the instructions in the Uniform Billing Manual (UB-04), procedure codes are ICD-10-PCS procedure codes, HCPCS procedure codes, and/or CPT4 procedure codes.
+When using the HCPCS and/or CPT4 procedure codes, the units of service are required according to the UB-04 coding manual.

-The variables admitting diagnosis, patient reason for visit, admission hour and discharge hour will be added beginning October 1, 2007.
-Modifications to the E-Codes will become effective October 1, 2007.
-The variable present of admission code for all diagnoses will be added beginning January 1, 2008.
-The variable NPI will be added beginning May 23, 2007.
+The admitting diagnosis, patient reason for visit, admission hour, and discharge hour data elements were added beginning with October 1, 2007 encounters and are setting specific.
+Modifications to the E-Codes or external cause of injury codes became effective beginning with October 1, 2007 encounters for ICD-9-CM coded data.
+The present on admission data elements for all diagnoses were added beginning with January 1, 2008 encounters.
+The NPI data element was added beginning with May 23, 2007 encounters.

 A. Encounter-Level Data Elements